Cookies and Cream Protein Bars

 Step 4- Finish the batter.
 Using a spoon, add milk one tablespoon at a time until a thick batter forms.
 Fold in the crumbled cookies.

 Step 5- Refrigerate.
-Transfer the batter to the pan and press into place.
+Transfer the batter to the pan and press it into place.
 Refrigerate for 30 minutes or until firm.

 - My #1 tip when slicing no-bake bars is to use a warm, sharp knife.
 I like to run hot water over the knife, carefully dry it, then slice.
 You might have to repeat this in between each slice, but it’ll help guarantee smooth, even cuts.

-Storage instructions
+Storage notes

 Cookies and Cream Protein Bars